NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The Philips MMS modules (initiated by Hewlett Packard) are however additionally capable of being linked to a measurement data network using Ethernet

-HP Agilent M3/M4 portable monitor
+Remember the HP Agilent M3/M4 portable monitors?

 While the Philips MMS modules can be upgraded using extensions, it also has an IP address on the measurement Ethernet network, and can be expanded by linking to a module rack with individual modules.
 This way, those expensive individual modules can be easily shared.